 This is another claim made by some people.
 They say that the Quran does not detail everything, but only what has been changed or corrupted.
 Once again the Quranic evidence indicates contrary to this claim.

-Nowhere in the Quran do we read ANY indication that the Quran only deals with the changes and corruption.
-As a matter of fact the words 'fully detailed' in 6:114, the words 'nothing has been left out of the book’ in 6:38 and the words that describes the Quran as giving 'explanation to everything’ in 16:89 all indicate that the Quran contains a complete and comprehensive law, and not just the changes.
+Nowhere in the Quran do we read any indication that the Quran addresses only changes and corruption!
+As a matter of fact the words 'fully detailed' in 6:114, the words 'nothing has been left out of the Book' in 6:38 and the words that describe the Quran as giving 'explanation for all things' in 16:89 all indicate that the Quran contains a complete and comprehensive law, and not just the changes.

-When we apply the same concept to 'Zakat' we must also conclude that paying Zakat as soon as we receive the money (6:141) and paying it to the recipients specified in the Quran (2:215), all these are changes, and that the only detail that has not been changed since Abraham was the one not mentioned in the Quran; the 2.5% rate!
+When we apply the same concept to the Zakat we must also conclude that paying the Zakat as soon as we receive the money (6:141) and paying it to the recipients specified in the Quran (2:215), are all changes, and that the only detail that has not been changed since Abraham was the one not mentioned in the Quran; the 2.5% rate!
 The same would apply to the Salat.

-Moreover, if the Quran only deals with the changes as they claim, then God's command in 6:114 to accept no laws from outside the Quran would necessarily mean that the religion we are following is incomplete, since it would be no more than a collection of amendments and corrections!
+In essence, if the Quran only deals with the changes as is claimed by some, then God's command in 6:114 to accept no laws from outside the Quran would necessarily mean that the religion we are following is incomplete, since it would be no more than a collection of amendments and corrections!

-Needless to say, this line of thought is full of holes and clearly violates the attribute of the Quran being 'complete' and 'fully detailed' (6:114-115).
+Needless to say, this line of thought is full of holes and clearly violates the attributes of the Quran being 'complete' and 'fully detailed' (6:114-115).

 When God says 'everything' God means 'everything'.
-The word 'everything' indicates that the Quran contains all what we need in order to practise Islam, and not just the changes.
+The word 'everything' indicates that the Quran contains all that we need in order to practise Islam, and not just the changes.

 5- Does the Quran outline only the main concepts while the details